On-route place guide

 Route-Adjacent

-Cooperstown is the route-adjacent selective support stop for the live eastern New York cluster.
+Cooperstown is the route-adjacent selective support stop for the live eastern New York stretch.

 Why stop here